Ten years ago, there were no solid money apps out there. If you wanted to track your money, you didn't have many options.

 Another reason why YNAB is powerful has to do with its educational tools and community.
 You will not find this with financial tools like Mint.
 There are no Whiteboard Wednesdays to help you understand your money a little better.
 This is what separates them from the pack in many ways.

 This app is for you if: You want to transform your budget and get your spending in line with your financial goals.
-YNAB costs $6.99 a month after a 34 day trial.
+YNAB costs $11.99 a month after a 34 day trial (or $85 billed annually).

 It's this methodology around the tool that really makes it powerful.

-For tracking a budget, Mint is one of the most popular budgeting tools out there.
+For tracking a budget, Mint is one of the most popular budgeting tools out there and we wanted to list them because they are free to use.

 This app is for you if: You want to know where your money is going each month without having to log into multiple accounts.
 Mint is free.